Satyam-455/HACK4HEALTH/README.md

 # HACK4HEALTH

-UBER FOR DOCTORS
+iRaksha- UBER FOR DOCTORS

 -->Overview:
-Uber for Doctors is a web and phone application designed to help elderly and at-risk individuals urgently request qualified doctors or nurses to visit their homes.
+iRaksha is a web and phone application designed to help elderly and at-risk individuals urgently request qualified doctors or nurses to visit their homes.
 The platform also enables users to schedule appointments in advance, view doctor profiles, and receive AI-based recommendations during emergencies.
 The application is built with:
--Frontend: React (Vite)
+-Frontend: React (Vite) and Vanilla CSS
 -Backend: Node.js (Express)
 -AI / Machine Learning: Python (XGBoost, OpenAI API)

 This project was developed by Team SilverHands from NIT Raipur during a hackathon under the Emergency Response and First Line of Cure problem theme.

-We have also hosted the live version of our website at:- https://hack4health-opal.vercel.app/

 -->Features:
 -Emergency Doctor Dispatch